Skip to main content

 White service dog standing beside a person in a wheelchair, wearing a ‘Service Dog’ vest with a friendly expression in an outdoor setting.

-Emotional support animals (ESAs) provide animal assisted therapy (such as comfort and companionship) but do not require specialized training.
-Licensed Mental health professionals often use them as part of treatment for conditions such as mental health problems like anxiety or depression.
+ESA's provide animal assisted therapy (such as comfort and companionship) but do not require specialized training.
+Licensed mental health professionals often use these tools to help treat issues like anxiety and depression.

 Therapeutic settings widely recognize their ability to reduce symptoms of stress and emotional distress.
 However, the growing trend of misusing ESA designations has sparked controversy.

-Some people wrongly say their pets are emotional support animals.
+Some people wrongly say their pets are ESA's.
 They do this to avoid pet rules in housing or to travel with them on planes.
 This has caused doubt and stricter rules from airlines and housing authorities.

 The Role of Therapy Animals